 Issues with Co-ordination, Balance and Spacial Awareness

 I tend to use the word ‘proprioception’ instead of ‘spacial awareness’ as your body’s proprioception helps you judge the objects around you, your own limbs and how much space both things occupy and the space between them.
-A person who cannot automatically judge this will end up bouncing off things, walking into things, falling over things, tripping up over their own feet or throwing coffee at their face when drinking from an over-sized (and therefor unfamiliar) cup etc. I get bruised daily from having poor proprioception.
+A person who cannot automatically judge this will end up bouncing off things, walking into things, falling over things, tripping up over their own feet or throwing drinks at their face when drinking from an over-sized (and therefor unfamiliar) cup etc. I get bruised daily from having poor proprioception.
 I also do not possess the natural reflex to put my hands up when I fall or if someone suddenly throws something at me, so I’ve amassed a rather wonderful collection of scars.

 Difficulty with Spontaneous and Unstructured Play

 At the age of around three Mum dropped me off at a play group to learn social skills and how to exist separately from her.
 The assistant suggested I might like to go on the slide after me pointing at it while jumping up and down enthusiastically the moment we got there.
 When my Mum came to pick me up it turned out that’s ALL I had done.
 For an hour.
 My Mum was a little annoyed that the assistants hadn’t suggested to me that I do something else because she knew that it wouldn’t naturally occur to me, even though I was surrounded with other things to play with.
-I hadn’t talked to any other kids either, again because it hadn’t naturally occurred to me that this is what I was meant to be doing, simply because no one had explained this option to me.
+I hadn’t talked to any other kids either, again because it hadn’t naturally occurred to me that this is what I was meant to be doing, simply because no one had explained this was an option.

 No Idea of Boundaries or What is Unsafe

 At the age of 10 I got chatting to one of the keepers at the zoo we were visiting who was around 18 I reckon.
 When I say chatting, it was more strolling and chatting to the point where my parents where tagging along behind.
-My ability to make this guy laugh and to ask questions that he actually found interesting, both pleased and worried them equally and think they were very glad that he was a zoo keeper and not some random man!
+My ability to make this guy laugh and to ask questions that he actually found interesting, both pleased and worried them equally and I think they were very glad that he was a zoo keeper and not some random man!
 I think this behaviour also ties in with being able to communicate/feeling more comfortable with people who are much younger or older than ones self.

 Not Getting the Natural Rhythm and Impulse Control in Conversations.

-I would butt in constantly because a) I would mistake someone taking a breath or pausing to think as them finishing their sentence. b) It would take me so long to process what someone was saying and think of a response, that they would have moved onto another topic.
-I’d suddenly blurt out (but actually I’d been waiting for a gap in conversation and missed many of them) what my thought on their previous topic was and they’d look at me like I was nuts. c) I’d be constantly saying “Oh I did that as well.” or “Well, when I did that…” not because I was self absorbed but because I was delighted to have something in common with some one (proving I was normal) and I was desperately trying to empathise with them.
+I would butt in constantly because a) I would mistake someone taking a breath or pausing to think, as them finishing their sentence. b) It would take me so long to process what someone was saying and think of a response, that they would have moved onto another topic.
+I’d suddenly blurt out (but actually I’d been waiting for a gap in conversation and missed many of them) what my thought on their previous topic was and they’d look at me like I was nuts. c) I’d be constantly saying “Oh I did that as well.” or “Well, when I did that…” not because I was self absorbed but because I was delighted to have something in common with some one (proving I was normal) and I really empathised with them.
 Not the best idea though when someone is trying to tell you something important that’s bothering them or what they did well etc.

 Sometimes I blurt out something which is meant as a compliment and certainly sounded like it in my head but seems to get lost in translation between my brain and my gob.
 As a teen I enthusiastically said to a lad I fancied “Your hair gel makes you look like Sonic The Hedgehog!”
 I thought Sonic was The.Best.Thing.Ever at the time but everyone laughed and the poor kid just looked mortified.
 Oops!